AdamMc331/PokeDex/README.md

 * This [pull request](https://github.com/AdamMc331/PokeDex/pull/8/files) to implement MockWebServer.
 * This [blog post](https://dev.to/adammc331/leveraging-the-robot-pattern-for-espresso-tests) on the robot pattern.
 * This [blog post](https://tech.okcupid.com/ui-tests-with-mockwebserver/) on MockWebServer.

+## Async Code Unit Testing

+If you landed here to learn about unit testing, check out the following resources:
+* This [blog post](https://androidessence.com/unit-testing-async-code) to on overriding Schedulers/Dispatchers.

+## Coroutines

+Want to see code examples of coroutines, and compare them to RxJava?
+You could analyze [this pull request](https://github.com/AdamMc331/PokeDex/pull/18).